-*My circle cutter came as part of a set and is 1 1/2 inches, but you can use any comparable size circle.
-Find the decorating bags, couplers, tips and sprinkles at the craft store.
+*Find the cookie cutters (a 1 1/2-inch circle used here), decorating bags, couplers, and tips at the craft store.
 For tips on finding supplies, click HERE.
-For food coloring, I suggest Americolor Soft Gel Pastes (Regal Purple, Electric Green and Chocolate Brown).
-For basic cookie decorating how-tos, click here.
+For food coloring, I suggest Americolor Soft Gel Pastes (Super Black, Bright White, Leaf Green, Electric Green, Chocolate Brown, Regal Purple, Sky Blue and Red REd used here).
+For basic cookie decorating how-tos, click HERE.

 step two: prepare your icing.
 Prepare royal icing according to the recipe.
-Divide and tint your colors.
-You’ll need purple and brown (more of purple).
-Prepare two decorating bags with couplers and tips, fill with the colors and close tightly with rubber bands.
+Divide and tint your colors: Two shades of green for the frogs and turtles, two shades of green for the logs, white and black for the frogs and trucks and any colors for the cars.
+Prepare decorating bags with couplers and tips, fill with icing and close tightly with rubber bands.

 Feel free to share (nicely)!
 While my blog's photographs and text are protected by copyright, I do allow (and encourage) you to share ONE photograph with credit to "the decorated cookie" and link to this blog post.
 PLEASE don't reprint any part of the blog post and PLEASE don't post a photo without credit.
 Thank you!